AzteBot-Developments/AzteMarket/README.md

 This project will employ CI/CD through the use of GitHub Actions and Google Cloud.

 ## CI
 Continuous integration is implemented through a workflow script which sets up a containerised service composition containing the Go environment and other dependencies (MySql, etc.) and then runs the internal logic tests on all pull request and pushes to main.
-The workflow file for the AzteBot CI can be seen in [test.yml](.github/workflows/test.yml).
+The workflow file for the `AzteMarket` CI can be seen in [test.yml](.github/workflows/test.yml).

 ## CD
 Continuous deployment is implemented through a workflow script which builds all the project artifacts and uploads them to Google Cloud Artifact Registry on pushes to the main branch.
 Additionally, a GKE pod is created with the new container image and ultimately executed upstream to run the apps.
-The workflow file for the AzteBot CD can be seen in [deploy.yml](.github/workflows/deploy.yml).
+The workflow file for the `AzteMarket` CD can be seen in [deploy.yml](.github/workflows/deploy.yml).

 Notes:
 - The production environment file is base64 encoded using `make update-envs` and decoded accordingly in the Actions workflows.